liquibase/liquibase-contribute-site/docs/extensions-integrations/extensions-overview/compatibility.md

 ## Communicate

 When in doubt, over-communicate.
-Make sure you users know what is going on and why.
+Make sure your users know what is going on and why.

 **Release notes** are your first line for communicating changes so make sure you are clear and explicit in anything that could possibly cause problems for users.
 It's usually best to call out a "Breaking Changes" section at the top rather than burying them in the details of feature changes.